J-DubApps/Blog/content/posts/2021/Thoughts-on-IT.md

 45. Remember that we work in a service industry.
 46. ⁠Always keep your <a href="">resume updated.</a>
 47. Work life balance - Set standards with how approachable you are outside of work hours.
-48. Dev is dev and prod is prod.
+48. Dev is *dev* and prod is *prod*.
 NEVER put anything that impacts prod in the dev environment.
 Dev-prod hybrid always creep into importance *right* as somebody resets the test-dev sandbox.
 49. Don't confuse being responsible for an outcome as "being in charge".
 Non-managers need allies to suceed, not underlings.
 50. If you're in charge, and you have to tell people you're in charge...you're *not* in charge.